gulfiliz/gulfiliz.github.io/_posts/2025-08-09-dostoevsky.md

 Christ returns to earth during the Spanish Inquisition.
 He is recognized.
 He begins to heal the sick.
-He is arrested by the Grand Inquisitor — a ninety-year-old Cardinal — and thrown into prison.
+He is arrested by the Grand Inquisitor, a ninety-year-old Cardinal, and thrown into prison.

 That night, the Inquisitor comes to Christ's cell.